hyperledger-archives/indy-sdk/doc/how-tos/write-did-and-query-verykey/python/README.md

 any number of additional identities to the ledger, with just a handful of lines of code.
 Try creating some.

+You might try the ["Rotate a Key"](../../rotate-key/python/README.md) how-to, which can be done in only one step one you complete this one.

-You might also try to create a new steward identity without a seed, or with a different seed, and see what kind of error you get.
+You could also try to create a new steward identity without a seed, or with a different seed, and see what kind of error you get.
 Only identities with a trustee role can create stewards...